 You can use it to compare your link growth and velocity to that of your competitors.
 If you see your graph stagnating, dropping or having a significantly slower growth when compared to your competition, it is time to recheck your strategy or invest more in link building.
 By tracking multiple competitors, you can see which of them are doing good and if one of them has a sudden link acquisition spike.

-It might be that your competitor has a backlink from an industry directory that you missed.
-Getting a backlink from a directory is usually as easy as submitting a form and has the highest chance of success while not requiring too much time and energy.
+Your competitor might have a backlink from an industry directory that you missed.
+Getting a backlink from a directory is usually as easy as submitting a form and it has quite a high chance of success while not requiring too much time and energy.

 Also, compare several competitors and find common links.
 Chances are if your competitors have backlinks on the same sites, you should probably join the club.